 Puppy training classes are a great idea for all dogs because they are a great way to socialize pups and build confidence in owners.
 If you’re an experienced dog owner, you might not see the need for puppy training classes.
 The Great Dane is not a particularly protective or dominant dog breed, so obedience training isn’t likely to be necessary.

-And now we need to talk about Scooby Snacks.
+Now, we need to talk about those Scooby Snacks.
 These are necessities, darling!
 We estimate that a month’s worth of treats will cost around $25.
 Don’t let your dog get too greedy; be sure to lock the treats away and use them when he’s been a super good boy.